What’s the Best Arrow Rest for a Recurve Bow?

 There's one more type of elevated rest you can use, and that's the SAS Screw On Arrow Rest.
 If you don't like the idea of sticking something to your bow, this can be a great option (just make sure that your bow has an area by the shelf where you can screw this thing in).

 Some people prefer this model because it has a long "arm"—that is, the rest itself juts out a little further—and that may mean more clearance of the arrow, and less contact between the arrow's vanes and the rest.
 I've never seen a slow-motion video capture of that, but it sounds reasonable.

 The other advantage of the SAS Screw On Rest is that you can manually adjust it so that your rest is further right or further left (whereas with an adhesive rest, it is where it is!).
 If you think the vanes of your arrows are hitting the bow as they leave the bow string, that could be an easy fix.

 If You're Shooting Off the Shelf

 If you decide you don't want to shoot off an elevated rest, you'll probably need to dress your shelf a little bit.
 Here are some options:

 Bear Arrow Rest / Silent Plate

-The Bear Archery Silent Plate is a fantastic option to carpet your shelf.
+The Bear Archery Silent Plate is a very good option to carpet your shelf.
 It's thin but sturdy, and you can cut it to the shape you need it to be.
-The adhesive is very strong, so you don't need to worry about it wearing off.
-And, Bear Archery has been around forever (they were formed in 1933!), so you know the product is strong.
+The adhesive is very strong, and it seems to stick to the shelf for a while.
+And, Bear Archery has been around for a long time (they were formed in 1933!), and they have a very good reputation.